Hlsorrells/algorithms/README.md

 # algorithms
 This is a place where I will share the algorithms that I have found useful.
 I hope these help you with your problem solving as well.

+## arrays.js
+This files holds some various algorithms working specifically with arrays and indexes.

+### Functions

+- indexOf() method
+- reverse array function that does not use the built-in .reverse() method

 ## graph.js
 This code is my version of a graphing algorithm.